The Churches of Britain and Ireland

 St. Mary the Virgin was designed by Ninian Comper, and building work lasted from 1906 until the 1930's.
 It is widely regarded as his masterpiece.
 Another view.
 Both © Gervase N. E. Charmley.
 Link.

-Prior to the Victoria Congregational, the congregation met at Salem Congregational Chapel (1812).
-This was used as the church hall after the new church was built.
+Before Victoria Congregational Chapel was built, the congregation met at Salem Congregational Chapel (1812).
+This was subsequently used as the church hall.
 Another view.
 Both © Gervase N. E. Charmley.

 Salvation Army (1874) was succeeded by another building after WWII.
 Both © Gervase N. E. Charmley.

-Society of Friends Meeting House (1819), a rather attractive building. © Gervase N. E. Charmley.
+Society of Friends Meeting House off St. John's Street, a rather attractive building of 1819.
+SP 8895 6805. © Gervase N. E. Charmley.
+Grade II listed.

-Tabernacle Baptist Chapel (1863) - the successor to Little Zoar.
+Tabernacle Baptist Chapel (1863) on Great Park Street and Park Road was the successor to Little Zoar (see above).
 Gervase advises that a major renovation of 1901 (which added the porch) was paid for by a local brewer.
 In the days of Temperance, this upset some of the congregation, who split off and built Mill Road (see above).
 Interior view.
+SP 8922 6812.
 Both © Gervase N. E. Charmley.

 Victoria Centre (U.R.C.), was a plant from the High Street Chapel in the 1890's when the Victoria estate was developed. © Gervase N. E. Charmley.